fgallaire/achilterm/README.md

    interface, but be warned that your keystrokes might be loggued (by apache or any proxy).
 I usually enable it after the login.

+## Achiltermlite

+Achiltermlite is a stripped-down client-side version of Achilterm.

 ## Commandline usage: